gilcu3/hullcaster/README.md

 * Specifies where podcast episodes that are downloaded will be stored.
 * Defaults:
-  * On Linux: $XDG_DATA_HOME/shellcaster/ or $HOME/.local/share/shellcaster/
+  * On Linux: $XDG_DATA_HOME/hullcaster/ or $HOME/.local/share/hullcaster/
-  * On Mac: $HOME/Library/Application Support/shellcaster/
+  * On Mac: $HOME/Library/Application Support/hullcaster/
-  * On Windows: C:\Users\\**username**\AppData\Local\shellcaster\
+  * On Windows: C:\Users\\**username**\AppData\Local\hullcaster\

 **play_command**:

 * Command used to play episodes.
 Use "%s" to indicate where file/URL will be entered to the command.
-Note that shellcaster does *not* include a native media player -- it simply passes the file path/URL to the given command with no further checking as to its success or failure.
+Note that hullcaster does *not* include a native media player -- it simply passes the file path/URL to the given command with no further checking as to its success or failure.
 This process is started *in the background*, so be sure to send it to a program that has GUI controls of some kind so you have control over the playback.
 * Default: "vlc %s"

 **download_new_episodes**: